 - Posit that corruption is pervasive and that every single MMR-autism study is tainted.

-- Posit that there is a systematic bias that similarly affects all MMR-autism studies, causing them to give wrong results.
+- Posit that there is systematic bias/confounding that similarly affects all MMR-autism studies, causing them to give wrong (or at least worthless) results.

-Healthy User Bias (HUB) – The Real Reason All MMR-Autism Studies Are Wrong
+Confounding by Contraindication – The #1 Reason All MMR-Autism Studies Are Worthless

-- Such parents are particularly afraid that vaccines are unsafe for their children.
+- Such parents are particularly concerned that vaccines may be unsafe for their children.

-- Such parents are therefore likely to not allow their autistic children to receive the MMR vaccine.
+- Such parents are therefore more likely to not allow their children to receive the MMR vaccine.

-- Autistic children are therefore concentrated in the control groups of MMR-autism studies.
+- Autism outcomes are therefore concentrated in the control groups of MMR-autism studies.

 This is not an unsubstantiated theory.
-It is a documented fact that autistic children avoid MMR vaccination far more frequently than nonautistic children.
-In other words, the reason MMR is not positively associated with autism in any study is not because MMR doesn’t cause autism, but because autism causes avoidance of MMR!
+I have documented in great detail that this is happening in several different ways.
+In other words, for all we know, the real reason MMR is not positively associated with autism in any study is not because MMR doesn’t cause autism, but because autism-associated traits cause avoidance of MMR!
 Researchers have the whole thing backwards.
-The below picture summarizes this bias:

 Calling People Shills Makes the Rest of Us Look Stupid

 True, vaccine promoters can be cruel and ignorant.
 But so can vaccine skeptics.
 The fact of the matter is, there is no convincing evidence of a cover-up.
 Yet unfortunately, anywhere this CDC whistleblower scandal is doubted, the comments are sure to be flooded with accusations of people being shills for Big Pharma.
 Aside from being obnoxious, it makes the rest of us look stupid.
-Sincere physicians are literally being sued and terrorized online through vile comments and even fake practice reviews, simply for stating their favorable opinions of vaccines.19,20 Worse than that, online anti-vaccine groups have been sometimes found to coordinate attacks on others.21 The result is that important issues like confounding by contraindication get drowned out by the noise.
-Just ask yourself, how many people have even heard about confounding by contraindication in MMR-autism studies?
-At the date of writing this, the answer is very few.
+Sincere physicians are literally being sued and terrorized online through vile comments and even fake practice reviews, simply for stating their favorable opinions of vaccines.23,24 Worse than that, online groups of vaccine critics have been sometimes found to coordinate attacks on others.25 The result is that important issues like CBC get drowned out by the noise.
+Just ask yourself, how many people have even thought for a moment about the possibility that some kind of selection bias may exist in MMR-autism studies?
+The answer is very few.

-“The evidence is inadequate to accept or reject a causal relationship between diphtheria toxoid–, tetanus toxoid–, or acellular pertussis–containing vaccine and autism.”23
+“The evidence is inadequate to accept or reject a causal relationship between diphtheria toxoid–, tetanus toxoid–, or acellular pertussis–containing vaccine and autism.”27

 Conclusion – We’ve Been Duped… By Ourselves

 Hooker and Wakefield have construed the 2004 DeStefano et al. study in ways that are demonstrably false.
 How this happened is debatable.
 Did they just not read the documents well?
 Did they intentionally misrepresent them?
-Have their own personal histories of being marginalized affected their judgement?
-Whatever the case may be, it doesn’t really matter.
+Have their own personal histories affected their judgement?
+(In my opinion, Wakefield was excessively maligned following his original retracted 1998 paper.
+Though not free of fault, the controversy is not nearly so black and white as has been uncritically popularized, and there is much to be said in his defense.28,29) Whatever the case may be, it doesn’t really matter.
 The bigger issue is that we all allowed ourselves to believe a story without scrutiny, and without realizing that – even if true – it would not at all change the bigger picture.
 On the other hand, confounding by contraindication does change the bigger picture.